cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 4.3.4 (2019-01-23) =
+* Further improved support for the Aelia currency switcher

+= 4.3.3 (2019-01-23) =
+* Improved support for the Aelia currency switcher, the plugin now also accepts manually entered prices (regular and sale price)

+= 4.3.2 (2019-01-22) =
+* Fixed a bug: exclude rules that were set on product attributes that were empty did not work.
+Issue has been fixed.
+* Another attempt to fix the variable mismatch issue

+= 4.3.1 (2019-01-21) =
+* Fixed the variable mismatch error that existed for users who also used WPML

+= 4.3.0 (2019-01-20) =
+* Added support for the Latvia Comparison Shopping Engine Salidzini.lv

+= 4.2.9 (2019-01-19) =
+* Added links to relevant tutorials
+* Added some license checks

+= 4.2.8 (2019-01-17) =
+* Fixed a bug: when a Free Shipping zone was configured and limited to certain postal code's and shipping was restricted to one country the free shipping did not end up in the feed.
+Issue has been fixed.

+= 4.2.7 (2019-01-17) =
+* Fixed a bug: adding static values in the attribute field mapping page was not working.
+Issue has been fixed.

+= 4.2.6 (2019-01-16) =
+* Added the override column to the Facebook feed template so besided the base Facebook feed one can now also create country and language override feeds for Facebook

 = 4.2.5 (2019-01-16) =
 * Adding suffixes to the link attribute contained a space.
 We have now changed this so the space gets removed, allowing you to append (static) paramaters to your URL